PaposinDT/KaliSetup/README.md

 # KaliSetup
-This is a multi-use bash script for Linux systems to automate best hacking tools installation.
+This is a multi-use bash script for Linux systems to automate best hacking tools installation

 ## Requirements: